 Getting from Koh Wai back to Bangkok

 For the return, your best bet is to take a minibus if you want to go direct from the pier, easy enough to book when on Koh Wai itself or on arrival at the pier from Thida Tours.
-Taking the 08.50am daily Seatales Speedboat will connect to the 10.30am service, the 13.50 daily Panan Speedboat will combine with the 14.30 service or the wooden boat (Monday, Wednesday and Friday) will connect to either the 11.30am or more likely the 12.30pm.
+Taking the 08.50am daily Seatales Speedboat will connect to the 10.30am service or the wooden boat (Monday, Wednesday and Friday) will connect to either the 11.30am or more likely the 12.30pm.
 The minibuses go to Victory Monument in the centre of Bangkok, calling at the Airport Rail Link (Lad Krabang) along the way, 350bt per person.

 Alternatively, you can travel up to Trat Bus Station by taxi and take a public bus from there.
 Departures to Ekamai Bus Station are hourly, 265bt with Cherdchai Tours the best of the services on offer.

 Getting to Koh Wai – Flying to Trat Airport